neospl0it/neospl0it.github.io/_posts/2024-09-23-hide-secrets-on-jpg-images.md

     print(f.read())  # Print the hidden message
 ```

-This Python code reads the JPG file, identifies the location of `\FF\D9`, and then extracts and prints everything after that marker.
+This code reads the entire image file, finds the position of the `\FF\D9` marker, and then prints any data appended after it.

-### Step 4: Hiding an Executable or Any File Inside the JPG
+### Embedding a File Within the JPG

-In addition to hiding text messages, you can also hide files (e.g., an executable, `program.exe`) inside the JPG file using a similar method.
+Text isn’t the only thing you can hide.
+By following a similar process, you can also embed entire files—such as executables or documents—inside a JPG.

 #### Injecting a File into the JPG